min69u/Reforestation/README.md

-## What do you get when you cross a bee and a sheep?
-A bah-humbug.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.